 CPI Design Standard #1.
 Requirements for commercial and public/institutional uses excluding hotel/motel uses:

-- For the purpose of applying for design review under the design standards, the proposed building shall be no taller than 35 feet in height.
-Buildings taller than 35 feet in height must apply for design review under the design guidelines. - For the purpose of applying for design review under the design standards, the proposed building shall have less than 65 feet of building footprint along the frontage street.
-Buildings with a footprint of 65 feet or more along the frontage street must apply for design review under the design guidelines.
+- A) For the purpose of applying for design review under the design standards, the proposed building shall be no taller than 35 feet in height.
+Buildings taller than 35 feet in height must apply for design review under the design guidelines. - B) For the purpose of applying for design review under the design standards, the proposed building shall have less than 65 feet of building footprint along the frontage street.
+Buildings with a footprint of 65 feet or more along the frontage street must apply for design review under the design guidelines. - C) The proposed building meets the requirements of the Single-family and Two-family Design Standards including one of Element A (Roofs) and three of Element B (Main Facade Features), with the following additional requirement: for buildings with a street frontage of forty feet (40') or longer, porches or verandas fulfilling the Main Facade Features requirement shall have a minimum depth of eight feet (8').
+Buildings may also choose from the following additional elements in meeting the Element B (Main Facade Feature) requirement: - (1) A canopy of at least 3 feet in depth running along a minimum of 75% of the entire main facade of the building between 8 feet and 12 feet above grade. - D) Required off street parking is provided at the rear of the building, on one side of the building only (with the parking lot beginning no closer to the street than the front facade of the building), at a shared parking lot located within 200 feet of the building, or participation in the payment in lieu of parking program or a Council approved parking district.

-In addition, for buildings that approach the maximum length allowed on a single street frontage, the maximum length in the opposite direction shall be sixty-five feet (65').
-For the purposes of this guideline, a project shall be considered to be approaching the maximum length if it is within 20% of the maximum lengthallowed.

-The proposed building meets the requirements of the Single-family and Twofamily Design Standards including one of Element A (Roofs) and three of Element B (Main Façade Features), with the following additional requirement: for buildings with a street frontage of forty feet (40') or longer, porches or verandas fulfilling the Main Façade Features requirement shall have a minimum depth of eight feet (8').

-Buildings may also choose from the following additional elements in meeting the Element B (Main Façade Feature) requirement:

-- (1) A canopy of at least 3 feet in depth running along a minimum of 75% of the entire main façade of the building between 8 feet and 12 feet above grade. - Required off street parking is provided at the rear of the building, on one side of the building only (with the parking lot beginning no closer to the street than the front façade of the building), at a shared parking lot located within 200 feet of the building, or participation in the payment in lieu of parking program or a Council approved parking district. - All permanent area lights including parking area lighting shall be full cut-off fixtures.
-Permanent exterior lights and landscaping lighting shall be recessed or shielded so that no light source is visible from a public right-of-way or adjacent property. - Where the building has frontage on more than one public right-of-way, the second façade shall also contain a design feature of Element B (Main Façade Features) of the Single-family and Two-family Design Standards. - For buildings greater than 2 stories, and/or longer than forty feet (40') shall include two or more of the following elements to break down the scale of the building: - a significant offset (3' minimum depth, 8' minimum width) in the full building massing (Illustration # \\\) - a step-back (6' minimum) of floors above the second floor; - subdivision into a series of distinct building masses, articulated as separate structures; - multiple ground floor entries at 30' maximum spacing.
+- E) All permanent area lights including parking area lighting shall be full cut-off fixtures.
+Permanent exterior lights and landscaping lighting shall be recessed or shielded so that no light source is visible from a public right-of-way or adjacent property. - F) Where the building has frontage on more than one public right-of-way, the second facade shall also contain a design feature of Element B (Main Facade Features) of the Single-family and Two-family Design Standards. - G) For buildings greater than 2 stories, and/or longer than forty feet (40') shall include two or more of the following elements to break down the scale of the building: - (1) a significant offset (3' minimum depth, 8' minimum width) in the full building massing (Illustration # 10) - (2) a step-back (6' minimum) of floors above the second floor; - (3) subdivision into a series of distinct building masses, articulated as separate structures; - (4) multiple ground floor entries at 30' maximum spacing.